-- The ASC recognise that on occasion, to contribute to national performance targets at the next pinnacle event, an athlete may require some time away from competition for family, health and/or wellbeing reasons. - It is recommended that athletes who fall into this category should still be identified within the sport specific Athlete Categorisation matrix, and therefore eligible for dAIS nomination, if they meet the following minimum criteria: - Prior to taking some time away, the athlete is categorised AND received one dAIS payment in the past 12 months; - Has an individual athlete performance plan focusing on maintaining physical and mental wellbeing as it aligns to the sports needs and performance standards;
+- The ASC recognise that on occasion, to contribute to national performance targets at the next pinnacle event, an athlete may require some time away from competition for family, health and/or wellbeing reasons. - It is recommended that athletes who fall into this category should still be identified within the sport specific Athlete Categorisation matrix, and therefore eligible for dAIS nomination, if they meet the following minimum criteria: - Prior to taking some time away, the athlete is categorised AND received one dAIS payment in the past 12 months; - Has an individual athlete performance plan focusing on maintaining physical and mental wellbeing as it aligns to the sports needs and performance standards; - Has an agreed return to sport and competition plan including timeframes and regular predetermined meetings scheduled with the sport Performance Director (or equivalent); and c) Athlete transitioning into a sport from another

-- Has an agreed return to sport and competition plan including timeframes and regular predetermined meetings scheduled with the sport PD (or equivalent); and - Maintains contact with AW&E staff (or equivalent) on a regular basis to ensure athletes are focussed on maintaining their wellbeing.
+Maintains contact with AW&E staff (or equivalent) on a regular basis to ensure athletes are focussed on maintaining their wellbeing.